 Role of Chess Counties in the MCCU

-Eleven county chess associations - Derbyshire, Manchester Chess Federation (playing as Greater Manchester), Herefordshire, Leicestershire & Rutland, Lincolnshire, Northamptonshire, Nottinghamshire, Shropshire, Staffordshire, Warwickshire, and Worcestershire - currently form the MCCU.
-At times in the past Oxfordshire (currently without affiliation) and Huntingdonshire (now part of Cambridgeshire CA in the EACU) were members of the MCCU.
+Ten county chess associations - Derbyshire, Herefordshire, Leicestershire & Rutland, Lincolnshire, Northamptonshire, Nottinghamshire, Shropshire, Staffordshire, Warwickshire, and Worcestershire - currently form the MCCU.
+At times in the past, the Manchester Chess Federation, playing as Greater Manchester (currently affiliated to the NCCU), Oxfordshire (currently without affiliation) and Huntingdonshire (now part of Cambridgeshire CA in the EACU) were members of the MCCU.

 The counties have agreed annual funds based on the level of chess activity in each county to pay for the competitions run by the MCCU.
 Each county association has four votes at the annual MCCU general meeting and may send more than one delegate or appoint a proxy vote.